connecting

 Kampot:

-The new up and coming destination south of Phnom Penh.
+The new up-and-coming destination a few hours south of Phnom Penh.

 Riverside town with French colonial architecture surrounded by natural beauty.
 Explore the old Bokor Hill Station and scenic pepper plantations.

-Check to see if the restored train line from Phnom Penh is operating!
+Check to see if the restored train line from Phnom Penh is operating- train lovers may enjoy some Slow Travel off the road traffic.

 Epic Arts Cafe supporting the deaf and disabled